home bio books news extra contact

 Bio

 I never planned to become a writer.
 I had my first poems printed at the ripe age of seven—in a mimeographed-and-stapled literary anthology of my second grade class.
 But my poetry career was sidelined as, in the years following, there was no time for writing anything except papers and essays compelled by teachers and professors.
-And then there were the day jobs: teacher, employment counselor, payroll accountant.
-And my most important job: mother to two bright, wonderful daughters.
-Suffice it to say, I didn’t write another creative word for over thirty years.
+And then there were the day jobs: teacher, employment counselor, payroll accountant for Southwest Airlines.
+And my most important job: mother to two now-grown daughters and grandmother to a young teenager who thinks she’s more adult than any of us.

 My late husband worked for an oil company with subsidiaries all over the world.
 So I’ve traveled to places many people would never even consider going, and lived in countries as diverse as Israel, the Netherlands, and Nigeria.